Confirming Independent Status

 Orphan, Foster Child and Ward of the Court

 Definition: A student who was an orphan—both his or her parents were dead—when 13 or older is independent even if the student was subsequently adopted.
-Likewise, a student who was at any time since the age of 13 a foster child or a ward of the court is independent even if his or her status changed later.
+Likewise, a student who was at any time since the age of 13 a foster child or a ward of the court is independent even if his or her or their status changed later.

 A student is a ward of the court if it has assumed legal custody of the student.
 In some states the court may impose its authority over a juvenile who remains in the legal custody of his or her parents; such a student is not a ward of the court.
 Also, incarceration of a student does not qualify the student as a ward of the court.
 In some states the phrase “ward of the state” is used; as long as it is not due to incarceration, this is considered the same as a ward of the court for dependency status.